 Usually it will be obvious who should be listed as the registered holder of shares, and most shareholders will either be an individual person or a corporate body.
 However, there are some rules around who can and should be listed as a member:

-- When shares are held in a nominee account, the register should show the name of the nominee company rather than the name of the underlying beneficial owner.
+- When shares are held in a nominee account, the register should show the name of the nominee shareholder or company rather than the name of the underlying beneficial owner.

-- Trusts or settlements should not be registered as holders of shares as they have no legal capacity.
+- Trusts or settlements should not be registered as holders of shares as they have no legal personality (the power to do things in law that a person can).
 Instead, it’s usual – both for pension schemes and other trusts – for some or all of the trustees to be listed as the registered holders.

 - For the same reason, partnerships should not be listed as shareholders.
 However, a limited liability partnership has its own legal identity and so can be a registered shareholder.